Public Use Computers, Internet Access, and Internet Safety

 Users should be aware that the Internet is not a secure medium and that third parties may be able to obtain information regarding users’ activities.
 Fort Scott Public Library will not release information about the use of specific resources by members of the public except as required by law or as necessary for the proper operation of the Library.

 The library shall use a DNS-based filter.
-Such filter shall be configured as nearly as possible to prevent access to materials that is obscene, child pornography, or harmful to minors while allowing access to other information.
+Such filter shall be configured as nearly as possible to prevent access to materials that are obscene, child pornography, or harmful to minors while allowing access to other information.

 It is recognized that filters do not block all inappropriate sites or allow access to all legitimate sites.
 The filter will be disabled upon request by an adult, or for a minor to enable access for bona fide research and other lawful purposes.
 Computers must not be used to display sexually explicit images as defined by Kansas law, even when sites are not blocked by the filter or when the filter is disabled.